 Civil unrest/Political tension

-Za’atri refugee camp: We advise you to reconsider your need to travel to the Za’atri refugee camp because of the unpredictable security situation and occurrence of riots.
+Za’atari refugee camp: We advise you to reconsider your need to travel to the Za’atari refugee camp because of its unpredictable security environment and the occurrence of riots.
 Humanitarian workers have been injured in the camp.

 Demonstrations have been taking place throughout Jordan since 2011, including in Amman.
 Demonstrations can be triggered by domestic and regional developments, economic issues and significant anniversaries.
 The majority of demonstrations have been peaceful, but some have become violent.
-Demonstrations can be triggered by ongoing political developments, cost of living increases and significant anniversaries.
-We recommend Australians avoid all protests and demonstrations as they may turn violent.
+We recommend Australians avoid all protests and demonstrations.

-Demonstrations are likely to continue to occur, particularly after Friday noon prayers and near the main city mosques, key ministries, diplomatic missions, at major intersections and downtown areas of Amman.
+Demonstrations usually occur after Friday noon prayers, but can occur at other times.
+They are likely to occur near large mosques, ministries, diplomatic missions, at major intersections and in downtown areas of Amman.
 Demonstrations are also likely in regional centres, including Irbid, Zarqa, Mafraq, Madaba, Karak, Tafileh, Ma’an, Ajloun, Salt and on the major highways connecting these towns.
-The Desert Highway has on occasion been closed due to demonstrations and violence in Ma’an.
+The Desert Highway has occasionally been closed due to demonstrations and violence in Ma’an.
 Since April 2014 there have been ongoing incidents of civil unrest in Ma’an.

 You should monitor the media for information about possible new safety and security risks and follow the instructions of local authorities.

 We advise you to exercise a high degree of caution in Jordan due to the threat of terrorist attack.
 Pay close attention to your personal security at all times and monitor the media for information about possible new safety and security risks.